kai-lim/kai-lim/README.md

 ### Hi there 👋

-I am a final year PhD student in statistical genetics at King's College London.
+I am a data scientist at Roche.

-Based in an interdisciplinary research setting, I analyse huge epidemiological datasets using genomic data science/causal inference methods, focusing on self-harm and its risk factors.
-My passion lies in statistical genetics, health and data science.
+Prior to this I did my PhD in statistical genetics at King's College London, analysing huge epidemiological datasets using genomic data science/causal inference methods, focusing on self-harm and its risk factors.

+My passion lies in health data science and statistical genetics.

 I use R, git, Linux/Unix, High Performance Computing (HPC), and am familiar with Python and SQL.